octobercms/docs/cms-themes.md

 - [Partials](partials) - contain reusable chunks of HTML markup.
 - [Layouts](layouts) - define the page scaffold.
 - [Content files](content) - text, HTML or [Markdown](http://daringfireball.net/projects/markdown/syntax) blocks that can be edited separately from the page or layout.
-- **Asset files** - are resource files like images, CSS and JavaScriptf files.
+- **Asset files** - are resource files like images, CSS and JavaScript files.

 Below you can see an example theme directory structure.
 Each October theme is represented with a separate directory.
 The example displays the "website" theme directory.